 Award-winning blogger and Borough Market regular Ed Smith displays a talent for illustration as well as the written word, as he talks to stallholders about the tools of their trade.
 This month: the olive oil tin

-We started Oliveology at Borough Market about seven years ago, when it was still pretty hard to find really good quality Greek ingredients in London.
+We started Oliveology at Borough Market 10 years ago this year, when it was still pretty hard to find really good quality Greek ingredients in London.
 At the beginning, we were just a small stall with a table and umbrella and a little olive oil.
 Now we sell a range of different oils, various beautiful honey products, fresh olives, wild oregano and more, all housed in a cute unit in Three Crown Square.

 I was born in Athens, but I spent most of my summers in the Peloponnese, where my mother is from.
 I came to London to study industrial packaging and product design.
 My friends and I missed the kind of food and ingredients that we had taken for granted at home, so whenever we went back in holiday periods, we would return with a suitcase full of olive oil, honey and oregano.
 I guess that sowed the seeds for what I do now!

 Our signature product is a range of organic extra virgin olive oil, all pressed from one variety of olives (koroneiki), which are all grown on one estate in Sparta, Greece.